Copa Perú: History

 In 1998, a major change took place: eight teams from the regional stage qualified for the Finals stage.
 This was played as a traditional cup tournament with home and away legs being played.
 The winner gains promotion to the First Division.
 In 2004, the tournament widened to 16 teams, so that teams from Lima could also compete.
 The winner and runner-up of the Second Division played in the Round of 16 of the Copa Peru.
 However, in 2006 this format was abolished as now the winner of the Second Division is promoted to the First Division.
 In 2008, the National Stage was modified.
 The four teams that qualified for the semi-finals played in a final group stage; the top two were promoted to the First Division.

 In 2009, the Peruvian Football Federation officialized the creation of the Ligas Superiores del Peru.
 The Ligas Superiores will group to a select group of clubs of each department, that will be faced only among itself and will throw a champion and a runner-up that will agree directly, for now, to play a home run against the clubs that remain first and second in the Departmental Stage.
 For 2009, nine Departmental Confederacies had adopted them: Arequipa, Ayacucho, Cajamarca, Huánuco, Lambayeque, Pasco, Piura, Puno and Tumbes.

 On August 23, 2022, it was announced that from 2023, the Copa Perú would only give promotion to Liga 2 due to the reforms of Peruvian football by the FPF.
+In 2025, the Copa Perú was moved to the fourth tier, being replaced by the Liga 3.